ccliu526/hello-world/README.md

 # hello-world
-now i try to know about branch and commit
+i try to know about branch and commit do a little bit change